MH-CP-UArizona/PHQ-MH-CP/README.md

 ## Overview
 This repository is organized as a reproducible research compendium.
-Future updates to this compendium will include a Dockerfile and Binder Container

 ## File Organization

     analysis/
     |
-    ├── logs/
-    │   └── log.md          # log of any progress or relevant information
-    |
     ├── figures/            # location of the figures produced for the manuscript
-    |
-    ├── data/
-    |   ├── rawData/        # data obtained from elsewhere
-    │   └── derivedData/    # data generated from rawData/ and scripts.*
     |
     └── supplementaryMaterials/
         ├── supplementaryFigures/